-The tourism demand has stimulated the rapid development of transportation.
-Transport may be public on private, inland or international and airor surface.
-In modern times the fastest means of long distance tourist transport has been aircraft.
+The demand of tourism has stimulated the rapid development of transportation.
+Transport may be public or private, inland or international and air or surface.
+In modern times the fastest means of long distance tourist is transport by aircraft.

 A tourist's choice of mode of transport is affected by the following factors.